This rail tour of the Scottish Highlands has everything: steam trains and ferries, mountains and islands, highlands and lowlands, history and culture.

 From Fort William, The Jacobite completes the journey along the West Highland Line to Mallaig.
-The regular trains on this route are all diesel-powered, but The Jacobite is pulled by steam!
+Regular trains on this route are all diesel-powered, but The Jacobite is pulled by steam!

-Heading north from Fort William, you first come to Glenfinnan Viaduct.
+Heading north, you first come to Glenfinnan Viaduct.
 This iconic bridge is featured in almost every tourist brochure in Scotland!
 It has to be one of the most photogenic spots anywhere - it was also featured in the Harry Potter films.

 At Glenfinnan Station, there's an excellent museum covering the history of the West Highland Line and the local area.
 This is also the area where Bonnie Prince Charlie raised his flag in August 1745 after landing on the west coast near Arisaig.

-From Glenfinnan, the line continues past Loch Ailort and Arisaig, and the silver sands of Morar.
-For reasons lost to the mists of time, this whole area is known as The Rough Bounds.
+From Glenfinnan, the line continues past Loch Ailort, Arisaig and the silver sands of Morar.
+For reasons lost in the mists of time, this whole area is known as The Rough Bounds.

 Mallaig is the end of the line.
-From here, the ferry goes across to Armadale on the Isle of Skye.
-Depending on where you stay, a bus or a private transfer takes you to your hotel on Skye.
+From here, you can take the ferry across to Armadale on the Isle of Skye.
+Depending on where you're staying, a bus or a private transfer will take you to your hotel on Skye.

 Day 3 - The Kyle of Lochalsh Line